Ang3/php-odoo-api-client/README.md

 // Get the expression builder
 $expr = $client->expr();

-// Prepare new record data
+// Prepare data for a new record
 $data = [
     'foo' => 'bar',
     'bar_ids' => [ // Field of type "manytoMany"